isaacscardoso/expenses-diary-app/README.md

-# expenses_diary
+# Expenses Diary

-Application for daily expense notes.
+Visualization and control of daily expenses.

 ## Getting Started